-The tachometer displays the engine speed in revolutions per minute (rpm).

-On vehicles with a manual transmission, if you operate the engine with the tachometer in the shaded area, your engine or other parts could be damaged.
-Damage to your engine or vehicle caused by operating the engine in the shaded area isn't covered by your vehicle warranty.
+The tachometer (if equipped) displays the engine speed in revolutions per minute (rpm).
+Notice: On vehicles with a manual transmission, if you operate the engine with the tachometer in the shaded warning areas, your vehicle's engine or other parts of your vehicle could be damaged.
+Damage to your engine or vehicle caused by operating the engine with the tachometer in the shaded warning areas isn't covered by your vehicle warranty.
+Don't operate the tachometer in the shaded warning areas.